torusware/speedus-ubuntu/README.md

 This will launch a `bash` shell where you can execute whatever program you want.

 In this image we provide a built-in communication tests, Netpipe.
-Just execute:
+Execute the next lines in order to obtain the baseline performance:
 ```bash
 NPtcp &
 NPtcp -h localhost
 ```

-For getting the baseline.
-To perform the test with our solution:
+To run the same test using Speedus:
 ```bash
 speedus NPtcp &
 speedus NPtcp -h localhost
 ```

-As you can see, using speedus is really easy and non-intrusive, just type `speedus` before your application:
+As you can see, using Speedus is really easy and non-intrusive, just type `speedus` before your application:
 ```bash
 speedus /path/to/the/program [parameters]
 ```